 Romesh T. Wadhwani, Net Worth $5.1 Billion

-Symphony Technology Group’s founder and CEO, Romesh T. Wadhwani from California has moved to the third rank (from the second rank in 2020) among the richest Indian American billionaires on Forbes 2020, with his net worth having gone up to USD 3.4 billion from US$ 3.1 billion in 2018.
+Symphony Technology Group’s founder and CEO, Romesh T. Wadhwani from California has moved to the third rank (from the second rank in 2020) among the richest Indian-origin American billionaires on Forbes 2022, with his net worth having gone up to USD 5.1 billion to $3.4 billion in 2020.
 Romesh Wadhwani is not just one of the wealthiest Indian American entrepreneurs but a compassionate philanthropist too.
 His family shifted from Pakistan to India during the Partition in 1947.
 He is an alumnus of IIT Bombay in electrical engineering and holds a PhD degree from Carnegie Mellon University.
 The richest Gujarati in America, Romesh T. Wadhwani is a self-made serial entrepreneur.
 One of the top 10 Gujarati Indian billionaires in USA, he set up the Wadhwani Foundation with several initiatives including the National Entrepreneurship Network to drive socio-economic development in countries like India.
 In 2012, he opened a research center at the National Center for Biological Sciences in Bengaluru.

 Rakesh Gangwal, Net Worth $4 Billion